 1961 was the year Honda introduced their first four-cylinder motorcycle which became known as one of America’s best performance bikes.
 That same year Harley-Davidson introduced the first Sportster, which was built for speed.

-As early as 1960 there were plans to create a motorcycle that could travel at 200 kilometers per hour (125 miles per hour).
+As early as 1960 there were plans to create a motorcycle that could travel at 200 kilometres per hour (125 miles per hour).

 In 1963 Honda releases their K25 Super Sports with an engine capable of 100 miles per hour and in 1964 they introduce the C70 Dream Sport with a 100-mile per hour engine.